krisnova/nivenly.com/content/lib/2021-04-20-pitchslap.md

 (_note: finding a good problem is exceptionally hard to do_)

-when i am not writing world famous great successful blogs, i also spend time answering random questions on the internet. below you can find [@SaiyamPathak](https://twitter.com/SaiyamPathak/status/1380045295585665027?s=20)'s tweet where he asked the following:
+when i am not writing world-famous great successful blogs, i also spend time answering random questions on the internet. below you can find [@SaiyamPathak](https://twitter.com/SaiyamPathak/status/1380045295585665027?s=20)'s tweet where he asked the following:

  > App-> you choose to set up Kubernetes + storage + monitoring + security + CI/CD + chaos